 - For exempt employees, to the extent possible, employers should encourage flexible or remote working capabilities.
 Employers should work closely with exempt employees to determine if their position enables temporary remote working during the period of illness and what, if any, additional tools or technologies can assist in remote working to avoid or limit any business disruptions.

 - For non-exempt employees, employers should review whether remote work is feasible, with particular attention to the employer’s ability to ensure continued compliance with wage-hour laws during remote work times.
-For employers who elect to permit certain non-exempt employee positions to work remotely, additional check-in procedures and oversight should be utilized to ensure productivity and compliance with timekeeping, breaks, and other federal, state and local wage-hour considerations.
-Review and implement parameters regarding tracking of employee time: monitoring proper and timely meal and rest periods (if applicable); overseeing, approving and tracking overtime; and facilitating supervisor management of employees to continue to meet business needs.
+For employers that elect to permit certain non-exempt employee positions to work remotely, additional check-in procedures and oversight should be used to ensure productivity and compliance with timekeeping, breaks, and other federal, state and local wage-hour considerations.
+Employers should review and implement parameters for tracking of employee time, including monitoring proper and timely meal and rest periods (if applicable); overseeing, approving and tracking overtime; and facilitating supervisor management of employees to continue to meet business needs.

 If the employee is too ill to work:

 - If the FFCRA applies to the employer, then employees who are unable to work or telework due to certain COVID-19 related reasons are entitled to up to 80 hours of paid sick leave at the employee’s regular rate of pay (capped at $511/day).
 This includes employees who are unable to work or telework because they are experiencing COVID-19 symptoms and seeking a medical diagnosis, as well as employees who have been advised by a healthcare provider to self-quarantine because of COVID-19.

 - Depending on the state of employment and the employer’s policies, the employee also may be entitled to use accrued, unused vacation/PTO and/or paid sick leave during the employee’s time out of the business.